Structured State-Space Regularization for Generation-Friendly Image Tokenization: Conclusion

 \section{Conclusion}

-We introduced structured state-space regularization, a framework that extends state-space models (SSMs) to regularize image tokenizers toward compact and generation-friendly representations.
+We introduced structured state-space regularization, a framework that extends state-space models (SSMs) to regularize image tokenizers toward generation-friendly representations.
 By reframing SSMs as a combination of basis projection and input transformation, we derive a regularization objective that transfers their frequency-aware structure to visual tokenizers.
-This formulation bridges state-space modeling and visual representation learning, allowing tokenizers to learn compact latent representations that effectively capture frequency information.
-Experiments show that our method produces latent spaces that better support diffusion modeling while largely preserving reconstruction quality.
+This formulation bridges state-space modeling and visual representation learning, allowing tokenizers to learn latent representations that effectively capture spectral structures of images.
+Experiments show that our method produces latent spaces that better support generative modeling while minimally sacrificing reconstruction quality.
 By offering a new perspective on leveraging SSMs for visual representation, this paper paves the way for integrating state-space modeling principles into future generative and representation learning frameworks.